KryonicNapkin/ricw/README.md

 Really Inefficient Cron Wrapper made in C (C11)

 ### Usage
-Long options doesn't work and I don't even want to implement them :( If someone create an issue about it I would implement them.
+Long options doesn't work and I don't even want to implement them :( \n If someone create an issue about it I would implement them.
 But this project is so useless and unheared of that I don't have to worry about that :)